bendqh1/drupal/drush_php_eval.md

 '
 ```

-We can also put it in a Bash heredoc, but a plain PHP command here in a markdown file can be more readable or more colorful.
+We can also put it all in a Bash heredoc, but a plain PHP command here in a markdown file can be more readable or more colorful.